brainiak/brainiak/CONTRIBUTING.rst

 Testing
 =======

-"Unit tests" are small tests that execute very quickly, seconds or less.
-They are the the first line of defense against software errors, and you should include some whenever you add code to the toolkit.
-We use a tool called "nose" to run tests, http://pythontesting.net/framework/nose/nose-introduction/ is a good introduction.
-You should put your tests in a .py file in the test folder, following the structure of the toolkit folder.
-So for example, if you have your code in ./toolkit/srm/srm.py you should have tests in ./test/srm.py, or if you have enough tests that you want to divide them up into separate files, the individual modules would be put in the ./test/srm folder.
+Unit tests are small tests that execute very quickly, seconds or less.
+They are the first line of defense against software errors, and you must include some whenever you add code to the toolkit.
+We use a tool called "pytest" to run tests; look at http://pytest.org/latest/contents.html for its documentation.
+You should put your tests in a ``test_*.py`` file in the test folder, following the structure of the toolkit folder.
+So for example, if you have your code in ``./toolkit/srm/srm.py`` you should have tests in ``./test/test_srm.py``, or if you have enough tests that you want to divide them up into separate files, the individual modules would be put in the ``./test/srm`` folder.

-You can run ./run-tests.sh to run all the unit tests, or you can use the nosetests command to run your tests only, at a more granular level.
+You can run ``./run-tests.sh`` to run all the unit tests, or you can use the ``py.test <your-test-file.py>`` command to run your tests only, at a more granular level.

 Folder Layout
 =============